AI customer service

 2. E-commerce Platform Integration

-A Shopify DTC brand needs deep order context inside tickets, while a Magento or BigCommerce store may need different integration patterns and data sync requirements.
+What it is: A Shopify DTC brand needs deep order context inside tickets, while a Magento, BigCommerce, or marketplace seller needs different integration patterns and data sync requirements.

 3. Channel Coverage for E-commerce Customers